 Intended Audience: Entry and Intermediate levels

 This course is designed at an introductory level to cover in some details the theoretical background and the practical applications of digital signal analysis in seismic data processing.
 The course describes the basic definitions of digital filters, their coefficients, and their manipulations in time and in frequency domains.
 The sampling theory and the wavelet concept are introduced.
 The design and the applications of least-squares filters are covered.
-Applications of different types of deconvolution filters such as spiking and predictive are discussed along with examples and exercises.
+Applications of different types of deconvolution filters such as spiking filters and shaping filters are discussed along with examples and exercises.

-The intended audiences for this course are seismic data analysts, field and office processors and seismic interpreters who are seeking to understand some basic and important concepts of digital signal analysis in seismic data processing.
+The intended audiences for this course are seismic data analysts, field and office processors, and seismic interpreters who are seeking to understand some basic and important concepts of digital signal analysis in seismic data processing.